 Wine Blogging Wednesday (WBW), created by Lenn Thompson from The New York Cork Report, encourages bloggers to write a post based on a selected theme of the month chosen by a rotating host.
-This month marks WBW #67, but the sixth I have participated in, and is hosted by Joe Roberts at
+This month marks WBW #67, but the sixth I have participated in, and is hosted by Joe Roberts at Wine Dude, who asked us to “pick a red wine that you would use to introduce a white wine drinker to red wines for the first time”.

 This is something I have actually encountered many times, especially back when I used to work at wineries.
 I love introducing folks who “think” they don’t like red wine to pleasures of the glorious juice (of course they like red wine, they just haven’t found the right one)!
 In fact, I decided to test it out again this week while my mother and sister are visiting, both of which are not big wine drinkers at all, let alone red wine… (seriously, was I adopted or what???)